 Hurricane Zeta zeroes in on Louisiana

-Zeta raked across the Yucatan Peninsula Tuesday, striking as a hurricane before weakening to a tropical storm.

-Hurricane warnings stretched from Morgan City, Louisiana, along the Mississippi coast to the Alabama state line.
-The tropical storm warning along the coast of the Florida panhandle has been extended eastward to the Walton/Bay County Line.
+Zeta may have top winds of 100 mph by the time it makes landfall, CBS News meteorologist and climate specialist Jeff Berardelli reported on "CBS This Morning."
+In Mississippi, coastal cities Biloxi, Gulfport and Waveland may see wind gusts of over 100 mph and as much as 6-9 feet of storm surge, Berardelli reported.

+Zeta raked across Mexico's Yucatan Peninsula on Tuesday, weakening to a tropical storm over land before strengthening again over the Gulf of Mexico.
+It's following a path not too different from Hurricane Laura, which was blamed for at least 27 Louisiana deaths after it struck in August, and Hurricane Delta, which exacerbated Laura's damage in the same area just weeks later.

-Early Wednesday, the storm had sustained winds of 85 mph and was centered about 320 miles south-southwest of the mouth of the Mississippi River and 355 miles south-southwest of New Orleans.
-It was moving north-northwest at 17 mph.
+Early Wednesday, Zeta's top winds grew to 90 mph and its forward movement increased to 17 mph as its center moved north, about 265 miles southwest of the mouth of the Mississippi River and about 295 miles south-southwest of New Orleans.

+Hurricane warnings stretched from Morgan City, Louisiana, to the Alabama-Mississippi state line, including Lake Pontchartrain and metropolitan New Orleans.
+Tropical storm warnings were in effect for the western Florida Panhandle, forcing early-voting sites to close for hours in three counties where Republicans dominate.

-The center of Zeta will approach the northern Gulf coast Wednesday and make landfall in southeastern Louisiana in the afternoon, according the National Hurricane Center.
-Zeta will move close to the Mississippi coast Wednesday evening and move across the southeastern and eastern United States on Thursday, the hurricane center said.
+The center of Zeta should make landfall in southeastern Louisiana in the afternoon, then move over Mississippi in the evening before crossing the southeastern and eastern United States on Thursday, the hurricane center said.

-Louisiana Gov. John Bel Edwards asked President Trump for a disaster declaration ahead of the storm.
-He and Alabama Gov. Kay Ivey both declared emergencies, as did Mayor Andrew "FoFo" Gilich in Biloxi, Mississippi.
-Mr. Trump declared an emergency for Louisiana Tuesday evening.
+Louisiana Governor John Bel Edwards asked President Trump for a disaster declaration ahead of the storm.
+He and Alabama Governor Kay Ivey both declared emergencies, as did Mayor Andrew "FoFo" Gilich in Biloxi.
+Mr. Trump declared an emergency for Louisiana on Tuesday evening.

 "There's no doubt that we've seen a lot this year, with COVID and so many threats from so many storms," Gilich said in a news release, "but this storm shows that we haven't seen it all yet."

-The storm surge is likely to be around 2-4 feet in lakes, around 4-6 feet from Port Fourchon to the mouth of the Pearl River and 5-8 feet from the Pearl River to Dauphin Island.

-In addition, a few tornadoes could pop up from Zeta's outer rain bands, the station says.

-Zeta broke the record for the previous earliest 27th Atlantic named storm, which formed Nov.
-29, 2005.
-It's also the 11th hurricane of the season.
+Zeta broke the previous record for a 27th named Atlantic storm, taking shape more than a month before that one on November 29, 2005.
+It's also this season's 11th hurricane.
 An average season sees six hurricanes and 12 named storms.

 The extraordinarily busy hurricane season has focused attention on the role of climate change, which scientists say is causing wetter, stronger and more destructive storms.

-Louisiana has been hit by two tropical storms and two hurricanes: Laura, blamed for at least 27 Louisiana deaths after it struck in August, and Delta, which exacerbated Laura's damage in the same area just weeks later.
-New Orleans has been in the warning area for potential tropical cyclones seven times this year but has seen them veer to the east or west.

-The latest approaching storm piled on more worries for evacuees from previous hurricanes.
-The state is sheltering about 3,600 evacuees from Laura and Delta, most if them in New Orleans area hotels.
+With yet another storm approaching, worries accumulated for people left homeless.
+The state is sheltering about 3,600 evacuees from Laura and Delta, most in New Orleans area hotels.

 "I'm physically and mentally tired," a distraught Yolanda Lockett of Lake Charles said, standing outside a New Orleans hotel.